jaco1982/IPv4-Subnet-Calc/README.md

 ## Features

 Intended features:
-- Validates IPv4 addresses and CIDR notation
+- ✅ Validates IPv4 addresses and CIDR notation
-- Calculates subnet masks, network address, broadcast address, host ranges
+- ✅ Calculates subnet masks, network address, broadcast address, host ranges
 - CLI-based interaction
 - Designed for readability and learning

+## TODO
+- Move binary calculator to helpers
+- Calculate host count
+- Move wildcard calculator to helpers
+- Add wrapper function to perform all calculations in one step

+## IPv6

+Please note that this module does not currently support IPv4, but this will be added in a future version

+## Example Output

+The intent is for this to use a wrapper function to output all values as a single JSON dictionary.
+See examples/output.json for an example.